htcondor/htcondor-ce/docs/index.md

 HTCondor-CE is a special configuration of the HTCondor software designed as a Compute Entrypoint solution for computing grids (e.g. [European Grid Infrastructure](https://www.egi.eu/), [Open Science Grid](https://opensciencegrid.org/)).
-It is configured to use the [Job Router daemon](https://htcondor.readthedocs.io/en/stable/grid-computing/job-router.html) to delegate resource allocation requests by transforming and submitting them to the site’s batch system.
+It is configured to use the HTCondor [Job Router daemon](https://htcondor.readthedocs.io/en/stable/grid-computing/job-router.html) to delegate resource allocation requests by transforming and submitting them to the site’s batch system.

 Benefits of running the HTCondor-CE: